clirdlf/ndsa.org/get-involved.md

 - Members will have demonstrated an active commitment to digital preservation;
 - Members will share the stated values of the Alliance;
 - Members will agree to maintain vendor neutrality;
-- Members will agree to participate in one or more working groups, NDSA surveys, dissemination activities, and related efforts, as described in the "Commitment" section below.
+- Members will agree to participate in one or more Interest Groups, NDSA surveys, dissemination activities, and related efforts, as described in the "Commitment" section below.

 ## Benefits of Membership
 Members share in the advantages of the NDSA, including: